tverven/tiai-seminar/index.md

 layout: home
 ---

-The Theory of Interpretable AI Seminar is an international online seminar about the theoretical foundations of interpretable and explainable AI.
+The seminar is an international online event focused on exploring the theoretical foundations of interpretable and explainable AI.
+Its goal is to exchange ideas and form a supportive community for those interested in the topic.

 ## Practicalities